 From our perspective, this was the scariest change of the six we’re listing here.

 To summarize, Amazon seemed to have put proverbial speed limits in place when it comes to review acquisition velocity.
-For the month of May and into June, it seemed as though Amazon was limiting the number of reviews a product could obtain in a day.
+For the month of May and into June, it seemed as though the Amazon review policy was limiting the number of reviews a product could obtain in a day.
 If you exceeded the threshold/speed limit, the product would be punished with a review block for some period of time ranging 3 to 7 days.

 Two very interesting facts from this finding: